 this always helps the team to understand the test case.

 Make sure that if the test cases require the prior state before starting the test case or need data preparation that needs to be mentioned in pre-requisites.

 many times it happens, QA can not able to explain the test case in one line. so in summary section, QA should put the details about the test case. typically the objective of the test case.

 It is always beneficial to have detailed steps and expected a result of each step. which really helps in test execution. do not write test step which includes a lot of steps and other QAs cannot understand it. to combine the test cases use arrows for navigation (>),

 - Log-in to <website url> with valid credentials

 - Click on XXXXX Link > Click on Edit button > Enter XXXX value in YYYY field.

-in similar way QA can combine the workflow steps and optimize the Test case.
+in a similar way, QA can combine the workflow steps and optimize the Test case.

-at the end execution result, whether test case is passed or failed or blocked or skipped.
+at the end execution result, whether a test case is passed or failed or blocked or skipped.